pgEdge/cli/docs/tutorials.md

 ```

 ## Manually Configuring a Cluster

 This tutorial will walk you through the process of manually configuring each node in a replication scenario.
-In our example, we'll walk you through creating a two-node multi-master cluster, and then use pgbench to create some tables and perform some read/write activity on the cluster.

-### Installing the pgEdge Platform

-Before starting this tutorial, you should prepare two (or more) Linux servers running EL9 or Ubuntu 22.04.
-On each machine, you should:

-* [Set SELinux to `permissive` or `disabled` mode on each host](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/using_selinux/changing-selinux-states-and-modes_using-selinux), followed by a system reboot.
-* Configure passwordless sudo access for a non-root OS user on each host.
-* Configure passwordless ssh access for the same non-root OS user on each host.
-* Open any firewalls that could obstruct access between your servers.

-Create the CLI in a development environment.

 ### Configuring a Cluster

-The first command we use will be the [`setup`](functions/setup.md) command.
-In addition to the clauses we'll use for this tutorial, the `setup` command allows you to include optional clauses to specify details such as a port number for the cluster (`--port=port_number`), PostgreSQL version (`--pg_ver=version`), Spock version (`--spock_ver=version`), and autostart preferences (`--autostart=True|False`).
+After [installing the CLI](../README.md) invoke the [`setup`](functions/setup.md) command.
 The `setup` command installs:

 * PostgreSQL (Postgres).
 * [spock](https://github.com/pgedge/spock), an extension that provides logical, asynchronous, multi-master replication.
-* [snowflake](../advanced/snowflake.md), an extension that provides robust sequences for distributed clusters.
+* [snowflake]([../advanced/snowflake.md](https://github.com/pgedge/spock)), an extension that provides robust sequences for distributed clusters.
 * other extensions that support database management on a distributed cluster.

 On each server, move into the `pgedge` directory, and invoke the setup command:

 `./pgedge setup -U db_superuser_name -P db_superuser_password -d db_name`

-For example, the following command (invoked by an OS user named `rocky`) installs the pgEdge CLI and creates a PostgreSQL database named `acctg`, with a PostgreSQL database superuser named `admin`, whose password is `1safe_password`:
+For example, the following command (invoked by an OS user named `rocky`) installs the CLI and creates a PostgreSQL database named `acctg`, and creates a PostgreSQL database superuser named `admin`, whose password is `1safe_password`:

 `./pgedge setup -U admin -P 1safe_password -d acctg`

-The `setup` command  creates a PostgreSQL database superuser with the name and password you provide with the command.
 The database user cannot be the name of an OS superuser, `pgedge`, or any of the [PostgreSQL reserved words](https://www.postgresql.org/docs/15/sql-keywords-appendix.html).
-In the examples that follow, that user is named `admin`.

 The `setup` command also creates a [PostgreSQL replication role](https://www.postgresql.org/docs/16/role-attributes.html) with the same name as the OS user that invokes the `setup` command, and adds the username and the scrambled password to the `./pgpass` file.
-In our example, that user is named `rocky` (the name of the OS user invoking the command).
-In the steps that follow, this replication user is provided in the connection strings used between nodes for replication.
+In our example, that user is named `rocky` and is provided in the connection strings used between nodes for replication.

 ### Creating Nodes

-After installing the CLI and running [setup](functions/setup.md), we'll use [spock node-create](funtions/spock-node-create.md) to create a *replication node* on each host.
+Next, we'll use [spock node-create](funtions/spock-node-create.md) to create a *replication node* on each host.
 A replication node is a named collection of databases, tables, and other artifacts that are replicated via a pgEdge subscription.
 The syntax is:

 `./pgedge spock node-create node_name 'host=IP_address_of_n1 user=replication_user_name dbname=db_name' db_name`